matter-labs/zksync-dapp-portal/README.md

   cd dapp-portal
   npm install
   ```
-- In case network id, rpc url or any other information differs from the default values, you can change them in `data/networks.ts` file.
-You can also edit the list of displayed tokens there.
+- In case network ID, RPC URL or other information differs from the default values, edit them in `data/networks.ts` file.
+You can also customize the list of displayed tokens there.
-- Run the development server
+- Run the development server:
-  - in-memory node:
+  - For in-memory node:
     ```bash
     npm run dev:local:memory
     ```
-  - dockerized local setup:
+  - For dockerized local setup:
     ```bash
     npm run dev:local:docker
     ```